 Ecarté is when the dancer is facing any corner, and the leg closer to the audience becomes the working leg.
 The working leg will be extended in second position, pointing to the side on tendú.
 The dancer’s arms will be open in the fourth position so the highest arm is on the same side as the extended leg.
 The dancer’s head will be slightly raised, turned to the raised arm with the eyes looking at the hand of the raised arm.

 Epaulé is when the dancer stands at an oblique angle to the audience.
 While at this angle, the dancer will be standing in arabesque facing a corner.
 The working leg is the one closest to the audience.
-The dancer’s working leg will extended to the back in fourth position, and the arm closes to the audience will be extended to the front, and the head will be raised and turned slightly towards the audience.
+The dancer’s working leg will be extended to the back in fourth position.
+In this pose, the disengaged leg is crossed either in front or at the back, creating a distinctive line and emphasizing the oblique stance of the body.
+The arm closest to the audience will be extended to the front, and the head will be raised and turned slightly towards the audience.

 8. Quatrième Derrière